yungchou/contoso.insurance/Hands-on lab/HOL unguided - Building a resilient IaaS architecture.md

 Duration: 30 minutes

-Litware is planning to deploy infrastructure in multiple regions in Azure to provide infrastructure closer to their employees in each region as well as the ability to provide additional resiliency in the future for certain workloads.
+Contoso is planning to deploy infrastructure in multiple regions in Azure to provide infrastructure closer to their employees in each region as well as the ability to provide additional resiliency in the future for certain workloads.
 In this exercise, you will configure connectivity between the two regions.

 ### Task 1: Create a VNET in the second region

-Tasks to complete
+#### Tasks to complete

--   Create a new Virtual network in the West US 2 region named LitwareVNET2 that mirrors LitwareVNET except with a different address space.
+-   Create a new Virtual network in the West US 2 region named ContosoVNET2 that mirrors ContosoVNET except with a different address space.

-Exit criteria
+#### Exit criteria

 -   There should be a new virtual network with two subnets: Apps and Data in the West US 2 region.